 Following the European Commission's resolution, Spain passed a participation exemption method for dividends and capital gains arising from qualified resident and non-resident companies.
-This participation exemption regime has eliminated the former imputation method to internal source dividends and capital gains, which will only now apply for internationally sourced dividends and capital gains.
+This participation exemption regime has eliminated the former imputation method to internal source dividends and capital gains, which will now only apply to internationally sourced dividends and capital gains.